-Add a second sentence in 7.2.14: Exception refer to 13.2.10 (proposal by John Stephenson)
+Add a second sentence in 7.2.14: Exception refer to 13.2.10 See below, allows the Technical Committee to present a page of proposed rule changes each year (proposal by John Stephenson) Accepted unanimously.

-12.6 Doping Control Officer
+Doping Control Officer 12.6

-Add in 12.6.3: When all testing results have been finalised he shall communicate these to the Records Registrar, the General Secretary, Disciplinary Committee Chairman, Newsletter Editor and the Internet Officer. (proposal by Detlev Albrings)
+Add in 12.6.3: When all testing results have been finalised he shall communicate these to the Records Registrar, the General Secretary, Disciplinary Committee Chairman, Newsletter Editor and the Internet Officer. (proposal by Detlev Albrings) Accepted unanimously

-13.2 Technical Committee
+Technical Committee 13.2

-Add a new paragraph 13.2.10: The Technical Committee may submit one A4 sheet of essential proposed changes per annum.
-This would probably consist of up to six items.

-(proposal by John Stephenson)
+Add a new paragraph 13.2.10: The Technical Committee may submit one A4 sheet of essential proposed changes per annum. (proposal by John Stephenson)